dannypho/system-calls-dannypho/README.md

 # xv6 System Call Extension

-This project extends the `xv6` operating system to include priority-based scheduling, new system calls, and a custom `ps` user application.
-The modifications showcase my understanding of operating system internals, including process control, system call implementation, and kernel-space to user-space communication.
+This project extends the `xv6` operating system to include new system calls, and a custom `ps` user application.

 ## Features Implemented